-I have been chasing storms since 2001, so this is my 14th year now!
+I have been chasing storms since 2001, so this is my 16th year now!
 I have always had an extreme interest in severe weather and tornadoes, ever since I was a little kid.
 In sixth grade, my science teacher even had me teach the entire unit on weather!

 Witnessing the amazing power that storms are capable of is an amazing sight and experience I have been fortunate enough to be safely a part of.
 But the thing I like most about chasing is the opportunity I get to relay LIFE SAVING information to the public.
 New radar technology has made it easier to identify where a tornado may form, but the radar typically is unable to identify if the tornado has actually made it all the way to the ground.
 Being able to be on the storm lets me see what is happening, before radar is able to see it, and lets that information be relayed to viewers through warnings and live video feeds.
-There have been numerous occasions where I have been told after storms that people truly believe I saved their life, either through social media updates or by hearing the live reports given through the team at CBS 11.
+There have been numerous occasions where I have been told after storms that people truly believe I saved their life through our coverage on CBS DFW, either through social media updates or by hearing the live reports given through the team at CBS 11.

 Many people try to go out and chase storms, and every storm I see those with beat up cars, people clogging traffic under overpasses, and others that are untrained and are creating safety issues for the few chasers out there that are providing valuable information to assist in the warning process.
 I strongly encourage you to enjoy the site safely from your home, and not to go out and chase storms if you are untrained.
 Feel free to contact your local National Weather Service for training opportunities to be a spotter in your community.